blitzcrg/mediatek7925e-bluetooth-fix/README.md

 ### How GIO/GVFS Interferes

-**GVFS** (GNOME Virtual File System) is a userspace filesystem implementation used by many Linux desktop environments.
-When it detects what it thinks is a media device (camera, phone, media player), it automatically attempts to:
+**GVFS** (GNOME Virtual File System) and GIO are userspace filesystem implementations used by many Linux distros.
+When they detect what they think is a media device (camera, phone, media player), they automatically attempt to:

 1. **Mount the device** as a storage location
 2. **Create a virtual filesystem** endpoint for file browsing
 3. **Claim exclusive access** to the USB device
 4. **Trigger desktop notifications** about the "new device"

-When GVFS tries to mount your WiFi/Bluetooth card as a media device:
+When GVFS/GIO tries to mount your WiFi/Bluetooth card as a media device:

 - The Bluetooth subsystem **loses access** to the device
 - Bluetooth services **crash or fail to initialize**
 - WiFi functionality may be **disrupted**
 - The device becomes **unavailable** to its proper drivers
-- Desktop environment may show **error notifications**

-This happens because GVFS's userspace claim on the device conflicts with the kernel drivers (btusb, mt76) that need low-level access to manage WiFi and Bluetooth functionality.
+This happens because GVFS/GIO's userspace claim on the device conflicts with the kernel drivers (btusb, mt7xxx) that need low-level access to manage WiFi and Bluetooth functionality.

 ## Affected Devices